deruga04/Flashcards/README.md

 ## Why Should I Use This Over Other Flashcard Apps?
 - **Speed:** A CLI is theoretically faster than a GUI, and this app requires you to edit a text file.
 - **Portability:** All you currently need  is a Python interpreter to run this.
 - **Light-weight:** Does not have any complicated animations and shit.
-It's just a command line.
+It's literally just a command line.
 - **Feels good** You totally look like a hacker using the command line.

 ## What Works